ReyWins/SocialShares/README.md

   }

 ```
 > The javascript includes the correct URL share syntax that is used by various Social Media companies.
 You can simply add different types of social media links as long as you have the correct URL path and syntax.
-Simply add another switch statement to the existing file.
+Simply add another switch statement to the existing file as your add more social media links.

 ## SocialShare.astro Component
 ```